 The adoption of this rule doubles the amount of the Charge Ahead Rebate to \$5000 and allows low-income service providers, defined as an organization that provides health, dental, social, financial, energy conservation or other assistive services to low- or moderate-income households, to apply for the Charge Ahead Rebate.
-These rule changes increase accessibility to households with low and moderate incomes; Black, Indigenous, and People of Color (BIPOC) are more likely to have low and moderate incomes than other groups.
-Increasing accessibility to EVs ensures BIPOC communities are not left behind in acquiring cleaner modes of transportation and reducing air pollution within their communities.
+These rule changes increase accessibility to households with low- and moderate-incomes; moreover, in Oregon, data shows that Black, Indigenous, and People of Color (BIPOC) are more likely to have low- and moderate-incomes than other groups.
+Increasing accessibility to EVs ensures BIPOC communities are not left behind in acquiring cleaner modes of transportation, reducing their vulnerability to increases in the price of fossil fuels, and reducing air pollution within their communities.

-Federal relationship
+Federal Relationship

-Relationship to federal requirements
+Relationship to Federal Requirements